Shotplay/Warframe-items-export/README.md

   - Add the data you want
   - Done

 P.S.
-It already contains two files with some relays names in Russian and English
+It already contains few files with some names in Russian and English